swarnendubiswas/dotemacs/README.md

 * `dotemacs-modeline-theme` - Set the desired modeline theme from `powerline`, `smart-mode-line`, `spaceline` or `default`.
 * `dotemacs-window-split` - Specify the direction in which the windows should be split.
 This depends on the orientation of the display.
 * `dotemacs-fill-column` - Column beyond which lines should not extend.
+* `dotemacs-delete-trailing-whitespace-p` - Control whether trailing whitespace should be deleted or not.
 * `dotemacs-cc-tags` - Choose whether to use Gtags or RTags for C/C++ programming.

 ## Browsing Source